-Do you know which solids dissolve in water and which do not?
-The is a super fun kitchen chemistry science experiment for kids that’s totally easy to set up!
+Do you know what solids dissolve in water and what do not?
+Here we have a super fun kitchen science experiment for kids that’s very easy to set up!
 Learn about solutions, solutes, and solvents through experimenting with water and common kitchen ingredients.
-Grab the free printable for simple science experiments and STEM all year round!
+We love simple science experiments and STEM all year round!

 WHAT CAN DISSOLVE IN WATER?

 WHAT ARE KID’S CHEMISTRY EXPERIMENTS ALL ABOUT?

 Let’s keep it basic for our younger or junior scientists!
 Chemistry is all about the way different materials are put together, and how they are made up including atoms and molecules.
 It’s also how these materials act under different conditions and go through changes.